boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 There isn't mention of the number of hashes in there, but the result came back as using `1199`.
 Thats an impressive space saving there.
 Lets bump it up to 1536 bytes so its nicely divisible by 64.
 That works out to be 192 bytes to store each document.
 Of course we don't have the count of each term, and need to store that somewhere else, but that's a far more approachable problem, as you only ever need that when it comes to ranking.
 Also by bumping up the number of bits to 1536 you get about a half a percent false positive error rate.

+The other useful thing about bloom filters is that they grow linearly to the benefit you get from the length.
+This means as you make it longer, you and drive down the false positive rate.
+Neat!

 So back of napkin, 192 bytes per filter times 200 million then converted into gigabytes,

 `192 * 200000000 == 38400000000 == ~38.4 GB`

 Ok thats still not going to fit totally into my RAM budget unless I scale out and half the index per machine with what I am using now.
 However the searchcode machines have been running for a while, I could look at getting some new ones and get more CPU/RAM to boot!
+Or we could increase the size of the filter and drive down the error rate.
+If we increase the bit size to say ~7000 we can get a 1 in 1000 false positive.

+Alternatively we could store ngrams in the index.
+This triples the number of terms in the bloom filter, meaning we need about ~13000 bits in the filter for a 1% error rate.
+This is going to really blow up the size of our index though.

 Anyway in terms of space we have a reasonable winner.
 But how feasible is it to do an & operation on 200 million slices in memory?
 I am about to assume that we don't implement any of the memory lookup savings that bitfunnel does, but it gives a nice idea of the sort of performance we can expect.
 Besides at this point after reviewing how bitfunnel worked I just itching to write a version of it.
 After all there is only so many papers you can read about something before wanting to do it.